 VLC Media Player is an open-source application that can do a wide range of things, including completely fixing corrupted video files.
 The first thing you’ll need to do, of course, is to download VLC.
 After that, follow the steps below:

-- Right-click on the file and choose rename.
+- Right-click on the file and choose rename or press the F2 key.
 Change the file format to .avi by simply adding .avi to the end of the time.
-You need to include the period before the avi.
+You need to include the period before the avi and confirm the action.